Nadve/Scrywatch-server/README.md

 * Modify the appSettings.json file located in Scrywatch.Api
   * Change value of ConnectionString.Default to your connection string
   * Change AuthToken.Key value
-  * By default all emails will be sent to [Ethereal](https://ethereal.email/)
-  * If you wish to send emails to users change the values to match your mail server
+  * If you wish to send emails to users change the Mail section values to match your mail server.
+By default all emails will be sent to [Ethereal](https://ethereal.email/)

 ## Usage
 `dotnet run`